Public API

 This will generate a “Request URL” if you copy that link into a new browser window you will be offered a JSON of the data you requested.

-NOTE: JSON is just a term for a type of data format commonly used on the web.
+JSON is a term indicating a commonly used data format.
 It contains nested “keys and values”.
-One way to think about it would be in a workplace table you would have a few classes called keys such as “employee name” or “employee position” that would each have a unique value.
-They can then be nested in something like the larger department or city they work in.
-For our data, the JSON has many different fields containing different aspects of the data such as the username, the post itself, the time posted, and other details.
+One way to think about it would be as an org chart spreadsheet where you may have a few classes called keys such as “employee name” or “employee position”.
+Each of those keys would each have a unique value.
+Those keys can then be nested in something like the larger department or city that the employee works in.
+For our data, the JSON has many different fields containing different aspects of the data such as the username, the post itself, the time stamp, and other details.
 We recommend using a browser like Firefox because it auto-formats the JSON for you.
-We present the JSON as close to as exact as it was represented on the native site the data was crawled from.
+We present the JSON as closely as possible to how it was represented on the native site the data was derived from.

 Now that you have some examples of the format of the data you want to explore, dig through it to find the field (or “key”) you want to search under.
 In our case, we are interested in a field under “uinf” called “username” because we are doing author search.
 The best way to find the intended field is to look through the JSON results from this /content query.